-- Members may only have their medications bridged one time without being seen by their Behavioral Health Medical Professional (BHMP). - 2.
-CODAC medical personnel may not arrange for medication refills or give injections to a member who has not seen their BHMP for 90 days or more, unless a BHMP provides an order to do so. - 3.
-Medical personnel will make every effort to facilitate an urgent BHMP visit.
+- 1. Members may only have their medications bridged one time without being seen by medical provider. - 2.
+CODAC medical personnel may not arrange for medication refills or give injections to a member who has not seen their medical provider for 90 days or more, unless a medical provider provides an order to do so. - 3.
+Medical personnel will make every effort to facilitate an urgent medical provider visit.